BonnierNews/gcp-push-metrics/README.md

 We then proceed to create a counter named "num_requests" and increment it.
 Once 60 seconds has passed the client will try to push a single time series to the Cloud Monitoring API.

-> Note: Every time `PushClient` is invoked it will create a new instance which in turn will set up a setTimeout loop that will push metrics collected by the client.
+> Note: Every time `pushClient` is invoked it will create a new instance which in turn will set up a setTimeout loop that will push metrics collected by the client.
 In most cases you should only create a single client within your application and expose it as a singleton.

 # Counters

 Counters are implemented as the CUMULATIVE metric kind and the value reported will continously increase.
 Let's look at an example:

 ```
-const counter = client.Counter({ name: "num_requests" });
+const counter = client.counter({ name: "num_requests" });

 setTimeout(() => {
     counter.inc();